Liza Buchbinder, MD, PhD

 Internal Medicine

-Research Interests: Dr. Buchbinder’s research interests include human trafficking within the United States and the disparate ways in which trafficking victims interface directly and indirectly with local hospitals, clinics, and the correctional health facilities.
-She is also interested in the greying California prison population and the experiences of released elderly prisoners as they navigate the safety net health system to manage chronic illnesses, as well as the ways in which compassionate release programs reflect on contemporary attitudes towards aging, criminality, and public safety.
+Biography: Dr. Liza Buchbinder, internal medicine physician, is interested in studying human trafficking within the United States and the disparate ways in which trafficking victims interface directly and indirectly with local hospitals, clinics, and the correctional health facilities.
+She is also interested in innovative ways to mitigate gun violence.